-In the context of the Intergovernmental Panel on Climate Change (IPCC) wirkte Prof. Ernst Huenges contrinuted to the Special Report on Renewable Energies and Climate Change Mitigation (SRREN):
+In the context of the Intergovernmental Panel on Climate Change (IPCC) Prof. Ernst Huenges contributed to the Special Report on Renewable Energies and Climate Change Mitigation (SRREN):

 Goldstein, B., G. Hiriart, R. Bertani, C. Bromley, L. Gutiérrez-Negrín, E. Huenges, H. Muraoka, A. Ragnarsson, J. Tester, V. Zui, 2011: Geothermal Energy.
 In IPCC Special Report on Renewable Energy Sources and Climate Change Mitigation [O. Edenhofer, R. Pichs-Madruga, Y. Sokona, K. Seyboth, P. Matschoss, S. Kadner, T. Zwickel, P. Eickemeier, G. Hansen, S. Schlömer, C. von Stechow (eds)], Cambridge University Press, Cambridge, United Kingdom and New York, NY, USA.

-ICGR is a founding member of the Joint Programme on Geothermal Energy (JPGE) in the European Energy Research Alliance (EERA) and Prof. Ernst Huenges is the coordinator of the Joint Programme.
+ICGR is a founding member of the Joint Programme on Geothermal Energy (JPGE) in the European Energy Research Alliance (EERA) and Prof. Ernst Huenges was one of the first coordinators of the Joint Programme.
 The Programme aims at providing an outstanding contribution bringing together the leading European geothermal research institutions in a strategically oriented Joint R&D Programme.